matuzo/HTMHell/hell/adventcalendar/2025/31/index.md

 I originally wrote this post to point out that native form validation is good enough (lean on the browser!) and that's all you need.
 But after reading about the accessibility issues, I think the right answer is using native form validation as the foundation, and then adding a bit of JS to make it more accessible.

-The "bit of JS" we'll use is the Constraint Validation API, which is the JavaScript interface for HTML form validation.
+We'll use the Constraint Validation API, which is the JavaScript interface for HTML form validation.
 It allows you to programmatically check if a form field is valid, get validation messages, and customize how errors are displayed to users.
 For example, you can check if an input is valid:

 ```javascript
 const element = document.getElementById("program_name");